KellerJordan/cifar10-airbench/README.md

 | `airbench95.py` | 95.01% | 10.4s | 1.4 |
 | `airbench96.py` | 96.05% | 46.3s | 7.5 |

-Timings are on a single NVIDIA A100.
+Timings are on a single NVIDIA A100 GPU.
 Note that the first run of training is always slower due to GPU warmup.